awsdocs/amazon-lumberyard-user-guide/doc_source/cloud-canvas-cgf-lambda-languages.md

 # Lambda Language Support in the Cloud Gem Framework<a name="cloud-canvas-cgf-lambda-languages"></a>

-Prior to Lumberyard version 1\.16, Cloud Canvas supported Lambda functions that used the Node\.js or Python runtimes\.
-In version 1\.16, Lumberyard extends this support to Lambda deployment packages that include Lambda functions written in Java, Go, or the \.NET framework\.
+Lumberyard has support for Lambda deployment packages that include Lambda functions written in Node\.js, Python 3\.7 or later, Java, Go, or the \.NET framework\.

 **To add a non\-Python Lambda function to a cloud gem**